emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

 ## Tag

 Git has a feature to tag a commit.
 This is a good way to give a name to an important commit such as "v1.0".
-That way, when you share results and they ask a question about those results, you can quickly return to the state of the code to when those results were produced.
+That way, when you share results and get asked a question about those results, you can quickly return to the state of the code to when those results were produced.

 Right click commit to tag